richelbilderbeek/fairytale/README.md

 The wizard brewed a potion.
 The potion would make the princess fall in love with the prince.

-I don't believe it£¬but the prince believe it.
+I don't believe it, but the prince believe it.